Introduction

 and set the driver address as follows:protected function driver() { $options = (new ChromeOptions)->addArguments([ '--disable-gpu', '--headless', '--window-size=1920,1080', ]); return RemoteWebDriver::create( env('SELENIUM_HUB', 'http://localhost:9515'), DesiredCapabilities::chrome()->setCapability( ChromeOptions::CAPABILITY, $options ) ); }

-http://localhost:9515
+The URL http://localhost:9515

 is the default address of the Chrome driver.
-As you can see, we used an environment variable to store the address of the Selenium Hub – this is a good practice that will allow you to test your code in different environments without the need of editing the files.
+As you can see, we used an environment variable to store the address of the Selenium Hub – this is a good practice that will allow you to test your code in different environments without the need for editing the files.

 To add the variable, switch to the Variables tab and click Add a new variable.
 Set the key to SELENIUM_HUB